 The target Greenplum table definition must include each column that GPSS will load into the table.
 The table definition may include additional columns; GPSS ignores these columns, and loads no data into them.

-The name and data type that you specify for a column of the target VMware Greenplum table must match the name and data type of the related, non-ignored RabbitMQ message element.
-If you have defined a column mapping, the name of the VMware Greenplum column must match the target column name that you specified for the mapping, and the type must match the target column type or expression that you define.
+The name and data type that you specify for a column of the target Tanzu Greenplum table must match the name and data type of the related, non-ignored RabbitMQ message element.
+If you have defined a column mapping, the name of the Tanzu Greenplum column must match the target column name that you specified for the mapping, and the type must match the target column type or expression that you define.

 testdb=# CREATE TABLE public.tbl_int_text_column( c1 int8, c2 int8, path text );